 Collaborating on a community environmental initiative like the Great Lakes Watershed Cleanup is a new area of focus of Rotary International.
-It reflects our desire to be People of Action and to promote the
+It reflects our desire to be People of Action and to promote the good work of Rotary.

 Support will be available to each Club to help to organize the watershed event.
 Get in touch with the District contact for details.